justinleahy/xenon/README.md

 - `wgpu` clear pass and instanced 2D quad rendering.
 - Camera-following sprite scene.
 - Debug grid and player health bar.
-- Basic entity IDs, transforms, health, enemies, projectiles, and gameplay systems.
+- Basic entity IDs, component storage, and gameplay systems.
+- Data-driven rendering through `Transform` and `Sprite` components.
+- Circle-collider based projectile hits and enemy contact damage.
+- Enemy health, projectile damage, death drops, pickups, and player experience collection.
-- Sandbox gameplay loop with player movement, enemy spawning/chasing, automatic projectile firing, projectile hits, and reset.
+- Sandbox gameplay loop with player movement, enemy spawning/chasing, automatic projectile firing, pickup collection, and reset.

 The project is currently in Phase 3: entity, scene, and gameplay-system structure.
-The current entity/component model is intentionally small and direct; it is being shaped by the sandbox before committing to a larger ECS abstraction.
+The current entity/component model is intentionally small and direct; it is being shaped by the sandbox before committing to a larger ECS abstraction or upgrade system.

 ## Repository Shape